from small one page howto to huge articles all in one place

 2

-Translate the filesystem type index fs_index into a null-terminated filesystem identifier string.
+Translate the filesystem type index fs_index into a nul-terminated filesystem identifier string.
 This string will be written to the buffer pointed to by buf.
 Make sure that buf has enough space to accept the string.

 3

 Return the total number of filesystem types currently present in the kernel.
+The numbering of the filesystem type indexes begins with zero.

 RETURN VALUE